 The DDO Defenders is a non-profit volunteer organization, deeply committed to preserving the David Dunlap Observatory (DDO), surrounding lands and the Dunlap legacy.
-Our mandate is to ensure that the campus continues to operate as a world-class astronomical and astrophysical research facility and a center of excellence in public outreach, education and experiential learning regarding all aspects of science and the natural world.
+Our mandate is to endeavor that the campus continues to operate as a world-class astronomical and astrophysical research facility and a center of excellence in public outreach, education and experiential learning regarding all aspects of science and the natural world.

 About the David Dunlap Observatory

 The David Dunlap Observatory lies nestled in the heart of Richmond Hill, Ontario, a city of 200,000 just north of Canada’s largest city, Toronto.
 In 2007, the 190-acre oasis of mature forests, pastures and springs was home to two distinct deer herds and an abundance of other wildlife, including a coyote pack, foxes, voles, rabbits, honey bees, many species of butterflies, and birds including hawks, owls, doves, crows and songbirds.
 The property represented the last and largest urban open green space in southern Richmond Hill.

 Originally deeded to the University of Toronto by the philanthropist Jessie Donalda Dunlap in memory of her husband David, the Dunlap Observatory opened on May 31st, 1935.
 Its magnificent 74-inch telescope was the second largest in the world at that time and has been used through seven decades to conduct much groundbreaking research, including proving the existence of the first known black hole, Cygnus X-1.

 In 2007, the University of Toronto wrested control of the land from Jessie Dunlap’s heirs through a protracted legal case spanning 4 years.
 They then broke the public covenant that the land would remain a park and a research and outreach centre in perpetuity by selling the property to a developer intent on replacing most of the greenspace with many hundreds of houses.